joergkrause/svogv/README.md

 * Forms Demo : All about the decorators
 * Widgets > Overview: The UI widgets demo

+> The demo app is independent and has it's own package.json and node_modules folder and hence needs it's own setup.
+The first command (setup) takes care of this all.

 ## Does it cost something?